 It’s day 2, and time to ride out of Moscow, heading for Tula.
-Here, take a tour of the State Arms Museum and the museum-estate of Yasnaya Polyana, where Leo Tolstoy was born, grew up and was buried (and wrote "War and Peace" and "Anna Karenina").
+Here, take a tour of the State Arms Museum and the museum-estate of Yasnaya Polyana, where Leo Tolstoy was born, grew up, and was buried (and wrote “War and Peace” and “Anna Karenina”).

 Next, head for Ryazan and an overnight stop.
-While you’re here, take a walk through the city, visit the Ryazan Kremlin and the Airborne Forces Museum.
+While you’re here, take a walk through the city, and visit the Ryazan Kremlin and the Airborne Forces Museum.

 In the evening, why not try an authentic Russian banya (sauna) experience?
-And round off the evening with a glass or two of Ryazan’s traditional medovukha, a Slavic honey-based alcoholic beverage which has been produced in Russia since the 18th century.
+And round off the evening with a glass or two of Ryazan’s traditional medovukha, a Slavic honey-based alcoholic beverage that has been produced in Russia since the 18th century.